 Cost of Video Lighting Equipment

 The type of lighting kit you use will vary based on your budget and preference.
 A set of studio lights can cost anywhere from around $100 to thousands.
 If you plan to integrate video into your company’s marketing on a regular basis, it will be worthwhile in the long run to invest in a solid video lighting kit.
-We found this helpful review of 10 reasonably priced video lighting kits from Adorama, to give you a sense of what’s out there.

 Want to Know More?

-This is just a quick introduction; for more detailed info on the subject, check out 20 Lighting Tutorials for Film and Video by FilmmakerIQ.
+For even more detailed info on the subject, check out 20 Lighting Tutorials for Film and Video by FilmmakerIQ.